How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Data

 We focus on the measurements made on the volume-limited luminosity-threshold main sample of galaxies in the SDSS spectroscopic survey.
 In this section, we briefly describe the measurements used in our study for finding constraints on the assembly bias as well as the HOD parameters.

-The measurements consist of the number density $n_{g}$ and the projected 2PCF $w_{p}(r_{p})$ made by \citet{guo2015} for the volume-limited sample of galaxies in NYU Value Added Galaxy Catalog (\citealt{Blanton2005}) constructed from the SDSS DR7 main galaxy sample (\citealt{abazajian2009}).
-In particular, eight volume-limited luminosity-threshold samples are constructed with maximum absolute luminosity in $r$-band of -18, 18.5, -19, -19.5, -20, -20.5, -21, and -21.5.
+The measurements consist of the number density $n_{g}$ and the projected 2PCF, $w_{p}(r_{p})$, from \citet{guo2015} for the volume-limited sample of galaxies in NYU Value Added Galaxy Catalog (\citealt{Blanton2005}) constructed from the SDSS DR7 main galaxy sample (\citealt{abazajian2009}).
+In particular, \cite{guo2015} constructed eight volume-limited luminosity-threshold samples with maximum $M_r$ of -18, 18.5, -19, -19.5, -20, -20.5, -21, and -21.5.
 Qualitatively, these samples are constructed in a similar way to those constructed in \citet{zehavi2011}.
 For detailed differences between the samples in \citet{guo2015} and \citet{zehavi2011}, we refer the reader to the Table 1 and Table 2 in those papers respectively.
+As pointed out in Section~\ref{sec:method}, we apply a lower mass cut of $M_{\rm vir} \sim 9.6 \times 10^{10} \; h^{-1}M_{\odot}$ to the halo catalog.
+Since galaxies in the faintest luminosity-threshold samples ($M_{\rm r}<$-18, -18.5, -19) can reside in halos below this halo mass cut, we exclude them from the rest of this analysis.

 The projected 2PCFs are measured in 12 logarithmic $r_{p}$ bins (in units of $h^{-1}\rm{Mpc}$) of width $\Delta \log(r_{\rm p}) = 0.2$, starting from $r_{\rm{p}} = 0.1 \; h^{-1}\rm{Mpc}$.
 For all luminosity threshold samples, the integration along the line-of-sight (\ref{los}) are performed to $\pi_{max}=40 \; h^{-1}\rm{Mpc}$.